doctea/Microlidian/README.md

 - 'Density' control that keeps the same rhythm but fills in gaps
   - 'euclidian within euclidian'?  so eg we fill in triggers in between other triggers?
 - rhythm-synced LFO that sets a cycle of the waveform to the length between triggers
+- Accept CCs to configure settings (similar to how drum2musocv already does it, perhaps)

 ## Done